Looking back, organisers may have tweaked few things: Cummins on hosting IPL in India | Sports-Games

 ''It's two different worlds.
 We're lucky, we're safe, we're comfortable and there's people just trying to get basic medical treatment,'' the Australian vice-captain said.

 ''First thing was to find out whether us playing the IPL was the right thing and basically everyone said, we would be lost without the IPL for three or four hours every night.
 I'm just trying to do my bit.
 India's been such a good country to me and cricketers.''
 With the T20 event being postponed, the Australian IPL players and support staff might fly off to Maldives in a bid to get home.
-The Australian government last week banned travellers from COVID-ravaged India till May 15.
+The Australian government had last week banned travellers from COVID-ravaged India till May 15 with the country's Prime Minister Scott Morrison making it clear that the IPL players will have to make their own arrangements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)